Soimuen11/FreeWiki/tips-and-tricks.markdown

 + dstat: Versatile resource statistics tool
 + perf
 + aide: Advanced intrusion detection environment
-+ sendmail / mailx / msmtp
++ sendmail / mailx / msmtp / offlineimap: get emails notifying you when an important automated task has been completed.
+Combine these programs with cron jobs.
++ notify-send: interact with your system receiving notifications for certain events.
+Add this to your scripts / cron jobs.
 + top / htop / bashtop: I personally do not use **top** since **htop** does a much better job and has a much more readable interface.
 For those of you who enjoy bling, **bashtop** also is a viable option.